 Amazon ECS

 Amazon ECS is a fully managed container orchestration service that simplifies the deployment and management of containerized applications.
 At its core, ECS enables users to run containers without the need to manage the underlying infrastructure.
 ECS abstracts the complexities of provisioning and scaling container instances, allowing developers to focus solely on building and deploying their applications.
 This service supports Docker containers and integrates seamlessly with AWS services such as Amazon ELB, Amazon VPC, and AWS Identity and Access Management (IAM).
 ECS offers two distinct launch types: EC2 and AWS Fargate.
 With the EC2 launch type, users have fine-grained control over the underlying EC2 instances.
 At the same time, AWS Fargate abstracts the infrastructure entirely, allowing users to focus solely on defining and running their containers.

+Refer to the following figure:

-Figure 2 Amazon Elastic Container Service
+Figure 2.2: Amazon Elastic Container Service

-(AWS ECS Documentation).
+(Source: AWS ECS Documentation)

 Use cases and efficiency